rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] The code changed/added as part of this pull request has been covered with tests
 - [ ] All tests related to the changed code pass in development
+- [ ] I have executed schemaGenerator tests and updated schema if needed

 ### Code review